 She acknowledged that Sherlock Holmes was the inspiration for Mary Russell and that Russell is really a 20th Century mirror image of Holmes.
 She does not view the Russell series as pastiche but as variations on a theme -- much as Mozart, Rachmaninov, and Brahms have done.

 She also presented King's Theory of the Migratory Jezail Bullet Wound.
-Without giving it away, I'll just say that her theory was entirely new and creative.
-Check out the Spring or Summer 2007 issue of The Baker Street Journal.
+Without giving it away, we'll just say that her theory was entirely new and creative.
+Check out the Spring 2007 issue of The Baker Street Journal.